-The Director of Student Affairs will determine the validity of the hardship request.
+The Dean of the College and Seminary will determine the validity of the hardship request.
 Appeals can be made to the Executive Vice President and Provost.
 The decision of the Executive Vice President and Provost is final.

 WORK IN OTHER INSTITUTIONS